CORRECTED-INSIGHT-US funds not bailing on China yet amid free-fall in stocks

-(In July 9 item, corrects paragraph 20 to delete erroneous reference to insurance company stocks)
+(In July 9 item, corrects definition of A shares in paragraph 17; corrects paragraph 21 to delete erroneous reference to insurance company stocks.)

 By David Randall and Timothy Mclaughlin